jclavoie/redis-proxy/README.md

 # redis-proxy

+## About Requirements and Design choices

+* The requirements MVP asked for a sequential processing of the requests and then concurrent processing in the "bonus" section.
+Because of the reactive nature of Redis and the type of operation, I chose to implement the solution using Spring WebFlux.
+Because the entire flow is non-blocking

 ## How long did you spent on each part of the project

 * Basic Setup (git setup, ide setup, Spring base project + dockerfile/compose + makefile) : 1h 45